-2.1 In order to have uniformity in reporting, frauds have been classified as under based mainly on the provisions of the Indian Penal Code:

-(a) Misappropriation and criminal breach of trust.

-(b) Fraudulent encashment through forged instruments, manipulation of books of account or through fictitious accounts and conversion of property.

-(c) Unauthorised credit facilities extended for reward or for illegal gratification.

-(d) Negligence and cash shortages.

-(e) Cheating and forgery.

-(f) Irregularities in foreign exchange transactions.

-(g) Any other type of fraud not coming under the specific heads as above.

-2.2 Cases of 'negligence and cash shortages' and 'irregularities in foreign exchange transactions' referred to in items (d) and (f) above are to be reported as fraud if the intention to cheat/defraud is suspected/ proved.
-Cases of cash shortage up to Rs.
-1,000/- reported on the same day by persons handling the cash and where there is no suspicion of fraud, need not be reported as fraud.
-However, cases of cash shortage involving more than Rs 1000/- and those detected by management / inspecting officer, irrespective of the amount, may be reported as fraud.

-2.3 To ensure uniformity and to avoid duplication, frauds involving forged instruments may be reported only by the paying banker and not by the collecting banker.
+- 2.1 In order to have uniformity in reporting, frauds have been classified as under, based mainly on the provisions of the Indian Penal Code: - a) Misappropriation and criminal breach of trust. - b) Fraudulent encashment through forged instruments, manipulation of books of account or through fictitious accounts and conversion of property. - c) Unauthorised credit facilities extended for reward or for illegal gratification. - d) Negligence and cash shortages. - e) Cheating and forgery. - f) Irregularities in foreign exchange transactions. - g) Any other type of fraud not coming under the specific heads as above. - 2.2 Cases of 'negligence and cash shortages' and 'irregularities in foreign exchange transactions' referred to in items (d) and (f) above are to be reported as fraud if the intention to cheat/defraud is suspected/proved.
+However, the following cases where fraudulent intention is not suspected/proved at the time of detection will be treated as fraud and reported accordingly: - (a) cases of cash shortage more than Rs.
+10,000/-, and - (b) cases of cash shortage more than Rs.5,000/- if detected by management / auditor/ inspecting officer and not reported on the day of occurrence by the persons handling cash. - 2.3 To ensure uniformity and to avoid duplication, frauds involving forged instruments may be reported only by the paying banker and not by the collecting banker.
 However, in the case of collection of an instrument which is genuine but the amount is collected fraudulently by a person who is not the true owner, the collecting bank, which is defrauded, will have to file fraud report with the RBI.

-2.4 Banks (other than foreign banks) having overseas branches/offices should report all frauds perpetrated at such branches/offices also to the Reserve Bank as per the format and procedure detailed under Paragraph 3 below.

-2.5 Cases of theft, burglary, dacoity and robbery should not be reported as fraud.
-Such cases may be reported separately as detailed in paragraph 7.
+In case of collection of instrument where the amount has been credited before realisation and subsequently the instrument is found to be fake/forged and returned by the paying bank, it is the collecting bank who has to file FMR-1 with the RBI as they are at loss by parting the amount before realisation of the instrument.

+2.4 Encashment of altered / fake cheques involving two or more branches of the same bank

+- 2.4.1 In case of collection of altered/fake cheque involving two or more branches of the same bank, the branch where the altered/fake cheque has been encashed, should report the fraud to Head Office of the bank.
+Thereafter, Head Office of the bank will file the fraud report with RBI. - 2.4.2 In the event of an altered/fake cheque having been paid/encashed involving two or more branches of a bank under Core Banking Solution (CBS), there could be a possibility of dispute/difference of opinion as to whether the branch where the drawer of the cheque maintains the account or the branch where the encashment has taken place should report the matter to the Head Office of the bank.
+In such cases also the branch which has released the payment against an altered / fake cheque should report the fraud to the Head Office.
+Thereafter, Head Office of the bank will file the fraud report with RBI. - 2.5 Cases of theft, burglary, dacoity and robbery should not be reported as fraud.
+Such cases may be reported separately as detailed in paragraph 7. - 2.6 Banks (other than foreign banks) having overseas branches/offices should report all frauds perpetrated at such branches/offices also to RBI as per the format and procedure detailed under Paragraph 3 below.